Ah, great news! Very glad all your DBs are alive again.

 FLUSH PRIVILEGES;

-Now reload https://testing.test; you should see "Connected successfully" and Sequel Ace will show mysql_native_password
+Now reload https://testing.test; you should see "Connected successfully" and Sequel Ace will show mysql_native_password as the plugin for the root user.

 Let me know how you go!